 - Next Generation Reading score, unofficial transcripts, and a valid Fingerprint Clearance Card must be submitted with Program application.

 - Next Generation Reading score must be obtained from the Testing Services Office.

 - Unofficial transcripts must be obtained from the Admissions and Registration Office; printouts from Web Advisor will NOT be accepted.

-A testing permit to take the TEAS Exam will be issued by the Radiologic Technology Office after Next Generation Reading and Pre-requisite GPA scores are verified.
+Prior to acceptance to the Radiologic Technology Program, students must complete the TEAS Test.
+The Radiologic Technology Office will help students schedule the test, after Next Generation Reading and Pre-requisite GPA scores are verified.
 TEAS testing will be available mid January to the last Thursday in February.
-A study guide is available in the AWC Library Reserves Section or for purchase here.
+A study guide is available in the AWC Radiology Program office or for purchase here.

 ATI Test of Essential Academic Skills (TEAS) Exam